Introduction

 Watch the following video which provides an introduction to Kubeflow.

-The Kubeflow mission
+The Kubeflow Mission

-• Easy, repeatable, portable deployments on a diverse infrastructure (for example, experimenting on a laptop, then moving to an on-premises cluster or to the cloud)
+• Easy, repeatable, portable deployments on a diverse infrastructure (for example, experimenting on a laptop, then moving to an on-premises cluster or to the cloud).

-• Deploying and managing loosely-coupled microservices
+• Deploying and managing loosely-coupled microservices.

-• Scaling based on demand
+• Scaling based on demand.

-Because ML practitioners use a diverse set of tools, one of the key goals is to customize the stack based on user requirements (within reason) and let the system take care of the “boring stuff”.
+Because AI practitioners use a diverse set of tools, one of the key goals is to customize the stack based on user requirements (within reason) and let the system take care of the “boring stuff”.
 While we have started with a narrow set of technologies, we are working with many different projects to include additional tooling.

-Ultimately, we want to have a set of simple manifests that give you an easy to use ML stack anywhere Kubernetes is already running, and that can self configure based on the cluster it deploys into.
+Ultimately, we want to have a set of simple manifests that give you an easy to use AI stack anywhere Kubernetes is already running, and that can self configure based on the cluster it deploys into.

 History